Spatovaliyski/challenge-1/README.md

-# challenge 2
+# Challenge 1 Description
-Second challenge.
+First challenge.
 No styling just the framework tools

 I couldn't take the images, so I improvised with some Google-found images.
 Couldn't edit the orange colour on "our clients".
 Blue is the new orange.